 To us, dancing in our pants was a pastime mainly enjoyed before the age of 7.
 Whether it involved a session of ‘music and movement’, or a few star jumps in the school gymnasium, a good vest and a pair of sturdy pants were all you needed.
 It’s just the way it was in school halls and primary schools across the country, and it was a great leveller because everyone was similarly attired, well except for Mrs Buck on the piano and Mrs Jefferies who was in charge…because that would have just been weird.
 It was a no nonsense practical solution for the needs of physical education for the under 7s.

-Then came our wider awareness the 1970s.
-Pan’s People flashing a glimpse of colour co-ordinated briefs on Top Of The Pops was seen as slightly saucy, low-grade titillation.
+By the mid 1970s, we were aware that grown ups Pan’s People flashing a glimpse of colour co-ordinated briefs on Top Of The Pops was seen as slightly saucy, low-grade titillation.
 1970s television programmes were full of it.
 Benny Hill girls, Carry On girls and lots of other ‘old guard’ comedians would set up a passing ‘dolly bird’ or even stray items of female underwear to cause the men in the sketch to lose all sense of purpose, drop something , fall off something, crash into something or just plain pass out in the name of hilarity.
 It was how the world was.
 Some saw it a ‘harmless fun’, and some saw it as a pathetic excuse to portray women as unequal members of society, and it was exactly this kind of behaviour that prompted feminist action to campaign to overthrow this demeaning and outdated system.
 No-one was ever going to take a woman seriously…in her pants.
 End of.

 1970s feminists campaigned against this tide of mainstream opinion.
 They not only wanted equal opportunities, equal pay for equal work but they also took a very dim view of women’s bodies being used to casually advertise commodities including either themselves or items such as cars.
 The constant stream of ‘dolly birds’ in revealing clothes was very much part of the problem, and was seen as degrading and submissive.
 Their fight was not against the women taking part but against the widespread objectification of women’s bodies.